 Most of the time, choices can be limited by determinants beyond the addict’s control.
 We can’t hold addicts responsible for their histories, backgrounds, or other roadblocks out of their control.

-Just because choices are theoretically available doesn’t mean that they’re viable.
-This means that even if addiction really is a choice, we can’t blame the addict entirely.
+Just because choices are theoretically available doesn’t necessarily mean that they’re viable options that can be acted on.
+This means that even if addiction were actually a choice rather than a disease, we still can’t entirely lay the blame on the shoulders of the addict.

 The Case for the Disease of Addiction

-So what is it about addiction that makes it comparable to disease?
+So what is it about addiction and abusing drugs that makes it comparable to chronic disease?
 Addiction is persistent, destructive drug use, and is “disease-like” in a number of ways.
 This includes continued drug use even when the costs far outweigh the benefits of abuse.

 There’s more than enough evidence that reveals the extent of the impact addiction has on the brain.
 Brain imagery comparing the brains of addicts and comparison groups has revealed substantial differences between the two.